|Everton's most successful season: 1984-1985|

 -- Gary Lineker only spent one season at Everton.
 He was the top scorers in the English league with 30 goals.
 He still made my honourable mention.

 -- Tommy Lawton also played his prime elsewhere, but he did have a wonderful career with Everton.
 He was First Division's top-scorer in 1938 and 1939, helping Everton to finish as champions of the Football League in the latter campaign.
 He too only made my honourable mention.

 -- I chose other fullbacks ahead of Keith Newton.

 -- Leighton Baines now has been to the club for 11 seasons.
 He belonged to this team.

--- Wayne Rooney is Everton's greatest homegrown talent, but he left too early.
-In 2017, he returned to the club.
-He might make tis team, depending on his performance during his seocnd stint.
+-- Wayne Rooney is Everton's greatest homegrown talent, but he left Goodison Park at the age of 18.
+In 2017, he returned to the club, but he did not do enough to get a place on this team.

 -- At Everton, Latchford was the top scorer for six successive seasons.
 At the time of his departure from the club, only Dixie Deane scored more goals than him.
 Graeme Sharp suppressed him as the highest post-War goal scorer for the club.